Jarskih/Game-AI-Sense-Decide-Act/README.txt

 Controls:
 Use right mouse button to turn camera
 WASD to move camera
-Left click on a tile to see information about the animal on the tile (name, state)
+Left click on a tile to see information about the animal on the tile (name of the animal and current action of the animal)

+Settings:
+Resources/Data/ folder contains runtime editable settings for flocking